bbaxa16/voveo/README.md

 -  A user will be able to add personal information to each saved query (ie: putting a first and last name if they are tracking for individuals.)

-# stretch goals
+# PLANNED FEATURES

-- You have the option to add an email to your saved polling/election information that will send you your info.
-- Add the ability to query for your representatives and add links to their sites/ways to contact them.
-- Use React instead of AngularJS.
+- Add an email model to collect names/emails of voluntary users to add to a newsletter.
+- Add a multiple search options during election season so you can query for polling locations.